chazlarson/Plex-Meta-Manager-Wiki/Artists-Metadata.md

 | Albums | `albums` | Mapping to define Albums | :heavy_check_mark: | :x: | :x: |
 | Tracks | `tracks` | Mapping to define Tracks | :x: | :heavy_check_mark: | :x: |

 * If you know of another Title your item might exist under, but you want it titled differently you can use `alt_title` to specify another title to look under and then be changed to the mapping name.
-For Example TMDb uses the name `The Legend of Korra`, but I want it as `Avatar: The Legend of Korra` (Which must be surrounded by quotes since it uses the character `:`):
+For Example the Artist `Kesha` used to be stylized as `Ke$ha`, and might still be found that way in Metadata results.
     ```yaml
     metadata:
-      "Avatar: The Legend of Korra":
+      "Kesha":
-        alt_title: The Legend of Korra
+        alt_title: "Ke$ha"
     ```
-    This would change the name of the TMDb default `The Legend of Korra` to `Avatar: The Legend of Korra` and would not mess up any subsequent runs.
+    This would change the name of the default `Ke$ha` to `Kesha` and would not mess up any subsequent runs.
 ``
 ### General Attributes